-Collaborative Arrangements
+Reimbursement Arrangements and Collaborative Arrangements

-The Company is paid by TGTX, a related party, a share of the cost of the license, development and future milestone payments that are payable under the agreements as described in Note 3.
-The gross amount of these payments are reported as revenue in the accompanying Statements of Operations.
-The Company acts as a principal, bears credit risk, obtains subcontractors and may perform part of the services required in the transactions.
-Consistent with ASC 605-45-15 these payments are treated as revenue to the Company.
-The actual expenses creating the payments by TGTX are reflected as research and development expenses.
+The Company is reimbursed by TGTX, a related party, for their share of the cost of the license and future milestone payments that are payable to Dana-Farber pursuant to the license agreement (see Note 1).
+The gross amount of these reimbursed costs are reported as revenue in the accompanying Statements of Operations.
+The Company acts as a principal (as the Company is responsible for designing the future clinical development pathway), bears credit risk and may perform part of the services required in the transactions.
+Consistent with ASC 605-45-15 these reimbursements are treated as revenue to the Company.
+The actual expenses creating the reimbursements are reflected as research and development expenses.